BerkeleyLab/upcxx/docs/ccs-rpc.md

 * `cache_segment(R(*ptr)(Args...))`: Manually promote segment into level 1
   cache.
-Although caching happens automatically, this might be nice for sensitive benchmarks to pre-premote the segment, caching would be triggered by warmup runs, too.
+Although caching happens automatically, this might be nice for sensitive benchmarks to pre-promote the segment, caching would be triggered by warm-up runs, too.

 * Add a `par_recursive_mutex` to optimize `CODEMODE=seq`

 * Asymmetric verification.
 Verify a single segment within a team and pass `nullptr` for non-member ranks (world collective).
-This would allow for appending segments to the indexed list for more space efficient multisegment relocations.
+This would allow for appending segments to the indexed list for more space efficient multi-segment relocations.
 A check of if the correct team is used for RPC might not be implemented as that would require additional complexity.